 ON TRACK TO ACHIEVING FUTURE VALUE 2030 GOALS AND ANNUAL TARGETS

-The CDL Future Value 2030 Sustainability Blueprint, established in 2017, sets out our strategic environmental, social and governance (ESG) goals.
+The CDL Future Value 2030 Sustainability Blueprint, established in 2017, outlines our environment, social and governance (ESG) goals, including near and long-term net-zero targets in line with the Science Based Targets initiative (SBTi).
 Our key 2030 and interim annual goals, targets and progress are tracked and reported quarterly and annually.
 All target years are fiscal year-end.
-All reporting data is through fiscal year 2022 (31 December 2022), unless otherwise stated.
+All reporting data is through fiscal year 2025 (31 December 2025), unless otherwise stated.
+The scope of the Company’s operations in the Future Value 2030 table below covers corporate office, managed buildings and construction sites in Singapore, and exclude hotel properties, unless otherwise stated.

 Legend Progress Tracking